Training, Support and Recruitment Specialist

-Job Summary: Works closely with other programs at the Federation to provide ongoing support to active SESPs, identify training needs, as well as, to develop, coordinate and implement trainings for new Special Education Surrogate Parent (SESP) volunteers including; initial orientations, monthly webinars, trauma and learning professional development opportunities for Local Education Agents, foster care families, and ongoing research for the monthly newsletter Consider This… – Participates in Outreach and Recruitment efforts
+Overview: Works closely with other programs at the Federation to provide ongoing support to active SESPs, identify training needs, as well as, to develop, coordinate and implement trainings for new Special Education Surrogate Parent (SESP) volunteers including; initial orientations, monthly webinars, trauma and learning professional development opportunities for Local Education Agents, foster care families, and ongoing research for the monthly newsletter Consider This… – Participates in Outreach and Recruitment efforts

 - Work with RTSC Director to organize and implement professional development trainings and monthly webinars for SESPs across the state.

 - Plan and implement one day conference for SESPs to enhance knowledge of IEP process, disabilities, behavior and emotional issues, Trauma and learning, navigating the system, and other topics specific to SESPs and the professionals that serve them

 - Procure CEUs for professional development and RTSC conferences.
 Develop and oversee all support activities for SESPs.